sighthough/Sceduler-optimization/README.md

 *Co-authored by [sighthough](https://youtu.be/UtPiUGwu-0Q) and Gemini 3.6*

-In this repository you will find the code for the sceduler to work for windows and linux kernels but also a .ps1 file you can test on a windows pc with powershell or the updated terminal that is powershell anyway to test the .ps1 file what you need to do is run a powershell or terminal as administator then paste
+In this repository you will find the code for the sceduler to work for windows and linux kernels (warning! vibe coded and untested!) but also a .ps1 file you can test on a windows pc with powershell or the updated terminal that is powershell anyway (notion! vibe coded and tested ! ) to test the .ps1 file what you need to do is run a powershell or terminal as administator then paste